-L&I treatment guidelines for Thoracic Outlet Syndrome
+L&I claim and treatment guidelines for Thoracic Outlet Syndrome

-The L&I medical and treatment guidelines for TOS are complicated.
+The L&I medical and treatment guidelines for TOS are complex.
 In short, the diagnosing medical provider must produce certain clinical exam findings that are corroborated by an electrodiagnostic study showing that the brachial plexus nerves are being compressed.

 Historically, a third kind of TOS called “disputed” TOS was recognized by some.
 According to the L&I treatment guidelines for TOS, “disputed” TOS occurs when there are positive clinical exam findings of neurogenic TOS, but the electrodiagnostic study is normal and does not confirm impingement of the brachial plexus nerves.
 In the past, work injury victims with disputed TOS diagnosis were facing challenges in their L&I claims.
 That’s because the treatment guidelines only include true neurogenic TOS and vascular TOS.

 Until recently, if an injured worker was diagnosed with disputed TOS, L&I would issue an order or decision stating that thoracic outlet syndrome is not an accepted condition on the workers compensation claim.
 Luckily, that’s no longer the case.

 What is Cervicobrachial Syndrome?